 Today WRI releases a working paper that provides new information about Indonesia’s moratorium on new forest concessions.
 Our analysis concludes that the moratorium alone does not significantly contribute to Indonesia’s greenhouse gas emission reduction goal of 26 percent by 2020.
 However, the moratorium does support these goals in the long-term by “pausing” business-as-usual patterns to allow time for needed governance reforms.

-This piece originally appeared in The Solutions Journal
+This piece originally appeared on The Huffington Post.

 This piece was written in collaboration with Cui Xueqin, Fu Sha, and Zou Ji.

 In 2009, China’s Twelfth Five-Year Plan set a goal to cut the country’s carbon intensity by 17 percent by 2015.
 Responsibility for achieving portions of this target has been allocated to provinces and cities.
 This three-part series explores the vital role of China’s municipalities in reaching the national carbon intensity goal.
 Part 1 presented low-carbon city targets and plans developed to date.
 Part 2 explored some challenges related to designing city-level low-carbon plans and mechanisms to track progress towards them.
 Part 3 presents different tools to address these challenges.

 The Program of Energy and Climate Economics (PECE) at Renmin University of China has developed a toolkit for low carbon city planning based on its experience working at the city level.
 These analytical tools have been employed in the Asian Development Bank Qingdao Low Carbon City Project (mentioned in part 2 of this series), and are described below.

 Punxsutawney Phil may have forecast six more weeks of winter, but for much of the country winter has not yet arrived.
 Once again, weird weather is dominating the headlines.
 Temperatures have recently hit highs of 63F in New York City and 72F in Washington, D.C., where cherry blossoms are already flowering.